coachshea/neo-pipe/readme.md

 Purpose
 =======

-The purpsoe of this plugin is to allow user to send selected text through an external command and display the output in a scratch buffer.
+The purpsoe of this plugin is to allow the user to send text through an external command and display the output in a scratch buffer.
+Mappings are defined which can take an operator, work on a visual selection, or work on a line.

 Usage
 =====